virtualizebrief/lilymoms/faq.md

 Yes!
 We have moms from all over the area.
 Some don’t go to church and there are at least 12 different churches represented in our moms who come.

 #### When do you meet?
-[Redeemer Church]() from 10am to Noon every other Friday during the school year.
+[Redeemer Church](location.md) in Evans, GA from 10am to Noon every other Friday during the school year.